Russell A. Alger: Secretary of War

 On March 5, 1897, Alger was appointed Secretary of War in the Cabinet of U.S. President William McKinley.

 As Secretary, Alger recommended pay increases for military personnel serving at foreign embassies and legations, legislation to authorize a Second Assistant Secretary of War, and a constabulary force for Cuba, Puerto Rico, and the Philippines.

-He was criticized for the inadequate preparation and inefficient operation of the department during the Spanish–American War, especially for his appointment of William R. Shafter as leader of the Cuban expedition.
-"Algerism" became an epithet to describe the claimed incompetence of the army, especially as compared to the more stellar performance of the navy.
+He was criticized for the inadequate preparation and inefficient operation of the department during the Spanish–American War, especially for his appointment of William R. Shafter as leader of the Cuban expedition and the United States Army beef scandal, in which poor-quality canned beef was supplied to the Army.
+"Algerism" became an epithet to describe the claimed incompetence of the Army, especially as compared to the more stellar performance of the Navy.

-Alger resigned at President McKinley's request, August 1, 1899.
-He published a personal history of the war, titled The Spanish–American War, in 1901.
+Alger resigned at President McKinley's request on August 1, 1899.
+He published a personal history of the war titled The Spanish–American War in 1901.